ChaosMarc/PlugY/PlugYInstaller/PlugY_The_Survival_Kit_-_Readme.txt

 ******** CONFIGURATION ********

-Configuration of this kit for a specified mod :
+Configuration of this kit for a specified mod:
 - Copy the PlugY.ini and PlugY.exe in the target mod directory (the directory where you start it, see it in the properties of the shortcut).
 - In most cases, you will change the save directory in the ini file.
 - Add all extra dll of the mod in PlugY.ini, if any.
 - Finally, activate any specific features you want such as MultiPageStash, SharedStash, etc.
 - Now, you can start the target mod using the classic method.

-D2Mod configuration :
+D2Mod configuration:
-Just add the dll name in PlugY.ini, for example : "DllToLoad=D2Mod.dll"
+Just add the dll name in PlugY.ini, for example: "DllToLoad=D2Mod.dll"

 Note:
 - Items in the Cube are always saved on the player, if you want these items shared, you must remove them from the Cube.

-Warning :
+Warning:
 - Be careful if you want to edit the configurations files after having played with the mod.
 - In multiplayer game, verify that the server has the same configuration.
-- Remember : PlugY doesn't support realms.
+- Remember: PlugY doesn't support realms.

 *** Configuration for modders ***
-There are 3 files with same structure to configure PlugY :
+There are 3 files with same structure to configure PlugY:
 - "PlugY/PlugYFixed.ini" in mpq or via the switch -direct All fields set parameters which can't be changed by users via PlugY.ini.
 Use it for enabling(disabling) wanted(unwanted) features.